neurophysics/DrumsAndBrains/README.md

 In the `result_folder` of that subject, a file `prepared_FFTSSD.npz` will be stored containing as fields:

-1. `target_cov`: the covariance matrix for the target frequencies (7/6 and 7/4) of all single trials of that subject in the listening period (the first 3 bars)
+1. `target_cov`: the covariance matrix (cross spectral density, csd) for the target frequencies (7/6 and 7/4) of all single trials of that subject in the listening period (the first 3 bars)
 2. `contrast_cov`: as `target_cov` but for the contrast frequencies, i.e. a 1-2 Hz window but without the target frequencies
 3. `F`: the Fast Fourier Transform (FFT) of all listen trials (padded to 12 sec)
 4. `f`: an array of frequencies (in Hz) use in the FFT